This page walks through the high level steps of applying BeyondCorp Enterprise to your Google Cloud and on-premises resources.

 - A virtual machine on Google Cloud.

-Determine members that you want to grant and limit access to.
+Determine principals that you want to grant and limit access to.

 If you're interested in securing Google Workspace apps, see the Google Workspace BeyondCorp Enterprise overview.

 IAP establishes a central identity awareness layer for apps and resources accessed by HTTPS and TCP.
 This means you can control access on each individual app and resource instead of using network-level firewalls.

 Secure your Google Cloud app and all its resources by selecting one of the following guides:

 You can also extend IAP to non-Google Cloud environments like on-premises as well as other clouds.
 To learn more, see the Securing on-premises apps guide.

 Virtual machine resources